 A lousy Albany injury attorney will make grand promises of million-dollar settlements.
 An honest one will tell you the truth and temper your expectations.
 In some cases, you may not receive much more than medical expenses.
 If you have a good Albany injury attorney, you will receive less hype and more practical advice.

-Do Not Settle Your Case Without Consulting An Attorney
+Do Not Settle Your Case Without Consulting an Albany Personal Injury Lawyer

 Insurance adjusters love unrepresented claimants.
 This is because they know more than you do.
 They may lead you to believe that your case is worthless and offer you a nuisance value settlement.
 You should never accept their first offer.